anchpop/wise_mans_haskell/book.md

                       (second, int2) = readFromFoo int1
 ```

-Now, we cam modify `readFromFooTwice` so it takes a number and uses that instead of using the name number every time.
+Now, we can modify `readFromFooTwice` so it takes a number and uses that instead of using the name number every time.
 Let's rewrite `readFromFooFourTimes`.

 ```haskell
 readFromFooFourTimes int0 = (oneAndTwo ++ threeAndFour, int1) where